marinadavies/web-mapping-curriculum/class-4/README.md

 Describe how feature gets to the makeFeatureLabel() function.
   * The makeFeatureLabel function is a code that gets queried data to be displayed in a more user appropriate way.
 For example, given a feature, this function translates the feature's corresponding map layer (such as us-congress) to a readable name (such as US Congressional district).

+  * The user clicks on a feature, which kickstarts the loop for features, which calls on the featureHTML, which calls on the makefeaturelabel function, and spits out a label string (in-class explanation)

 What does the getDistrictNumber() function do?
   * The getDistrictNumber function is similar to the makeFeatureLabel function.
 Given a feature, this code translates between the feature's corresponding map layer (sf-supervisor) and the appropriate district ID attribute name (supdist, which is district value) and then returns to the client the district ID number for whichever district they clicked on.